Energy-Efficient Proactive Caching with Multipath Routing: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} enormous amount of mobile traffic, which is expected to reach more than 136 exabytes per month in 2024~\cite{cerwall2018ericsson}, is creating great challenges to the current and emerging mobile network infrastructures.
+The enormous amount of mobile traffic, which is expected to reach more than 300 exabytes per month in 2026~\cite{cerwall2021ericsson}, is creating great challenges in the current and emerging mobile network infrastructures.
 As an evolutionary network architecture, Information-Centric Networking (ICN) is designed to support content distribution and user mobility with in-network caching feature~\cite{xylomenos2014survey}.
 Compared with other caching approaches, proactive caching methods make a trade-off between storage capacity and latency, whose key aspects are related to the following type of questions: "where to cache", "what to cache", "cache dimensioning", and "content delivery"~\cite{wang2020survey}.
 In this paper, the focus is on the location to anchor popular content and determining an efficient routing path to be employed for caching delivery.
-Despite the well-known benefits of mobile/wireless ICN, there are still some significant and challenging open-ended topics in this field, such as utilizing multipath routing, security and energy efficiency~\cite{fang2018survey}.
-When addressing energy consumption, it is treated as one of the key pillars in the design of next-generation wireless networks, which is not only important in monetary terms due to energy savings but also for curbing the $CO_2$ emissions~\cite{buzzi2016survey} and align operators with the goals related to the so-called 1.5-Degree$-$C climate trajectory\footnote{www.ipcc.ch/sr15/chapter/spm}.
-The energy consumption in ICN can be divided into two parts ~\cite{choi2012network,llorca2013dynamic,fang2015energy,dehghani2018ccn,li2013energy,chen2018joint,li2020energy}: the energy required for caching content and the energy for data transmission.
-Content replicas can be placed near access routers as a mean of reducing transmission costs but with an extra cost payed for hosting popular content; reversely, consolidating caching host nodes can be adopted to reduce caching energy consumption at the expense of an increased transmission cost.
+Despite the well-known benefits of mobile/wireless ICN, there are still a number of significant and challenging open-ended topics in this field, such as utilizing multipath routing, security and energy efficiency~\cite{fang2018survey}.
+When addressing energy consumption, it is treated as one of the key pillars in the design of 5G and beyond networks, which is not only important in monetary terms due to energy savings but also for curbing the $CO_2$ emissions~\cite{buzzi2016survey} and aligning operators with the goals related to the so-called 1.5$^{\circ}$C climate trajectory\footnote{\url{www.ipcc.ch/sr15/chapter/spm}}.
+Recently, 5G has been commercialized in many markets across the world and 6G has already started to attract significant attentions from both academia and industry~\cite{dogra2020survey}.
+Though the vision and requirements of 6G are still under study, there is no doubt that reducing the overall network energy consumption is a significant target for 6G.
+According to~\cite{latva2019key}, the energy efficiency of 6G is expected to be improved by at least a factor of 10, when compared with 5G networks.
+The energy consumption in ICN can be divided into two parts~\cite{choi2012network,llorca2013dynamic,fang2015energy,dehghani2018ccn,li2013energy,chen2018joint,li2020energy}: the energy required for content caching and the energy for data transmission.
+Content replicas can be placed near access routers as a mean of reducing transmission costs but with an extra cost paid for hosting popular content; reversely, consolidating caching host nodes can be adopted to reduce caching energy consumption at the expense of an increased transmission cost.
 This inherent trade-off raises the following key question: where to cache popular content and how to design an efficient routing path to minimize the total energy consumption whilst satisfying the network resource limitations.